vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 Ahem.
 As we can see, there is no point in spending time on implementing a C++ package manager, as it would never be standardized (unless you're a Microsoft), hence widely adopted.
-C++ itself would become a history sooner than it happens.
+C++ itself would become history sooner than it happens.
 But you, a reader, can try it for yourself.
 I don't mind.